samsonweiner/CNAsim/README.md

 ### Stage 3

-* Hippo can either generate copy number data or sequencing data.
+* CNAsim can either generate copy number data or sequencing data.
 This is controlled with the *mode* parameter.
 Option 0 is for the sequencing mode, and option 1 is for the copy number mode.

    `-m, --mode` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Data generation mode.
 To generate sequencing data, use option 0.
 To generate copy number data, use option 1.
 Default: 0

 * Commands generating copy number data.
 Regions from the starting diploid genome are grouped into contiguous fixed size bins, the size of which is given by -B. The copy number of a bin from an observed cell is the average number of copies of all regions in that bin.
-Hippo also implements an error model meant to mimic the effects of noise from CNA detection methods on real sequencing data.
+CNAsim also implements an error model meant to mimic the effects of noise from CNA detection methods on real sequencing data.
 The level of noise is controlled by two parameters, -E1 and -E2.
 The -E1 parameter controls the boundary model, which shortens or lengthens continuous copy number segments.
 The -E2 parameter controls the jitter model, which increases or decreases the value of each copy number independently.

    `-B, --bin-length` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The bin length to use in the copy number profiles.
 Default: 1,000,000 bp